-PICES member countries have significant resources for monitoring environmental conditions and fisheries in coastal waters, while developing nations are far more limited in their capacity for collecting data needed to improve their management practices.
+PICES member countries have significant resources for monitoring environmental conditions and fisheries in coastal waters, while developing nations are far more limited in their capacity for collecting these essential data to advance their management practices.
 Citizen-based monitoring is an approach designed to improve the efficiency and effectiveness of monitoring efforts when technical and financial resources are not sufficient.
-There are successful examples of citizen-based monitoring in developed countries, however this approach has not been widely applied yet to the collection of environmental and fisheries data in developing nations.
+There are successful examples of citizen-based monitoring in developed countries; however, this approach has not been widely applied yet to the collection of environmental and fisheries data in developing nations.
 The extensive use of smartphones in these countries offers a potential for creating smartphone-based monitoring tools to be used by local coastal communities.

 The project key questions are:

 Winter 2021, Vol. 29, No. 1, pp. 16–20

 Smartphone -based tools to enhance fishery sustainability for coastal communities in developing nations: The PICES–Japan MAFF FishGIS project

 Summer 2019, Vol. 27, No. 2, pp. 16–21

 The PICES–MAFF-sponsored Project on “Building capacity for coastal monitoring by local small-scale fishers” (FishGIS): Incorporating community-based research principles

 The PICES MAFF-sponsored Project on "Building capacity for coastal monitoring by local small-scale fishers" (FishGIS): Mobile phone-based monitoring technology and training workshop